 Importance Of Floor Sanding

-How Sanding Is Done
+How It Is Done

-- The sanding process starts with a coarse-grit sandpaper that removes old finishes and levels in uneven areas.
+- The process starts with a coarse-grit sandpaper that removes old finishes and levels in uneven areas.

 - Medium-grit sandpaper further smooths out the floor.